First Nations Equity Financing Program

 • Other incorporated entities that are owned and controlled by an Indigenous Governing Body (requires proof of support from the relevant Indigenous Governing Body)

-Applicants must demonstrate ability to cover debt repayment obligations and access capital and financing to successfully participate in the project
+Applicants must demonstrate support from their governing body, the ability to cover debt repayment obligations, and the ability to access capital and financing to successfully participate in the project.

 • Be located in the applicant’s traditional territory